strawgate/fastmcp-agents/docs/advanced/yaml_agents/README.md

 Within the `tools` section of an `mcpServers` definition, you can define transformations for individual tools.
 The key is the original tool name, and the value is an object with the following properties:

 *   `description` (string, optional): A new description for the tool.
-*   `parameter_overrides` (list of objects, optional): A list of parameter override definitions.
+*   `parameters` (list of objects, optional): A list of parameter override definitions.
 Each object has:
     *   `name` (string, required): The name of the parameter to override.
     *   `description` (string, optional): A new description for the parameter.
     *   `required` (boolean, optional): Whether the parameter is required.